GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/web/index.md

 date: 2023-08-28
 ---

 Many web platform APIs may be used in extensions, but some APIs have extension-specific requirements.
-The requirements might be as simple as a permission in the manifest file.
-Some are more complicated, requiring a specific minimum Chrome version, or other other detailed extensions usage guidance.
+These might be as simple as a permission in the manifest file.
+Some are more complicated, requiring a specific minimum Chrome version, or other specific actions.

 If the web platform API merely requires a permission, this list says so.
 If its requirements are more complicated, it links to a dedicated reference page.